mtalhah/ASKGPT/README.md

-INTRODUCING ASK GPT !!
+🚀 INTRODUCING ASK GPT

-This project aims to visualise the responses received form chatGPT , making the responses more data centric and easier to draw conclusions from .

-STEPS TO INITIALIZE
+A smarter way to visualize ChatGPT responses

+🧠 Overview
+Ask GPT is an interactive application that visualizes responses from ChatGPT, transforming them into a more data-centric, insightful, and easy-to-understand format.
+The application highlights key topics, relevance, sentiment, and even provides voice narration of the results.

+⚙️ Setup Instructions
+🔑 API Key
-1. API KEY : the use of this application requires an active openai API key, modify GPT_func.py to specify API key
+To use this application, you need an active OpenAI API key.

-2. MAIN : QT7.py is the main file, run QT7.py

-3. PROMPT: enter your prompt and click search button to receive full response , knowledge graph of the response , sentiment analysis and relevance analysis . voice narration can be avtivated using the speaker button

-ABOUT THE APPLICATION
+👉 Open GPT_func.py and add your API key in the specified section.

+🏁 Run the Application
+The main file is QT7.py.

+bash
+Copy
+Edit
+python QT7.py
+💬 How to Use
+Enter your prompt in the input field.

+Click the 🔍 Search button to:

+Receive a full GPT response

+View an interactive knowledge graph

+Get sentiment analysis and relevance analysis

+Click the 🔊 Speaker button to enable voice narration of the response.

+📚 About the Application
-The application takes in a user query and analyses the response from chatgpt , the SciTopic.py module is used to retrieve "topics" from the initial response from chatGPT using language processing concepts.
+The app receives a user query and fetches a response using ChatGPT.

+The SciTopic.py module extracts key topics from the response using NLP techniques.
-Then the "topics" are sent as queries and their responses are compiled to create a knowledge base. this knowledge base is them summarised to be displayed as "description".
-To visualize the data we use the pyvis_kg.py , which uses the json response from chatGPT to structure the knowledge graph.
-The knowledge graph is interactive , as in hovering over it would display a short description , it contains nodes and edges describing the relationship between each topic . to display the knowledge graph we use nx.html and dsplay it in webview.

-Then the we perform sentiment and relevance analysis on the knowledge base and use radar charts to display sentiment and relevance , we use a scoring system to represent this data , which can be found in sentiment_scores.py and relevance_scores.py
+Each topic is then queried to build a mini knowledge base, which is summarized and displayed as a concise description.

+pyvis_kg.py uses ChatGPT’s JSON responses to generate an interactive knowledge graph using PyVis:

+🟢 Nodes represent key topics

+🔗 Edges represent relationships between them

+🖱️ Hovering displays brief topic descriptions

+The graph is shown in a WebView using nx.html

+📊 Analysis Features
+Sentiment Analysis
+Displays sentiment scores via radar charts using sentiment_scores.py

+Relevance Analysis
+Scores topic relevance and visualizes it with radar charts using relevance_scores.py

+Feel free to contribute, raise issues, or suggest improvements! ✨ Happy exploring with Ask GPT!